 We came to Griffith Gulch.

-The train ran through Griffith Gulch.
-The train would now take the north loop.
+Running through Griffith Gulch and would then take the north loop.

 Views as the train took the north big curve on this railroad.